 FAQs and Expert Tips

 Yes, check out my vegan pumpkin pie recipe.
 The filling is dairy-free.
-You can substitute coconut milk for evaporated milk.
+You can substitute coconut milk or coconut evaporated milk for evaporated milk.

-You can use gluten-free flour to make pie crust.
-I have had really good success with flour mixtures like King Authur's Gluten-Free Flour Blend.
+You can use gluten-free flour to make a pie crust.
+I have had really success with flour mixtures like King Authur’s Gluten-Free Flour Blend.

 My favorite thing to do with leftover pumpkin pie puree is my No-Bake Pumpkin Protein Bites or a Healthy Pumpkin Pie Smoothie.
 You can also make pumpkin muffins and stuff them with cream cheese filling.

 You can freeze a fully baked pumpkin pie by wrapping it in plastic wrap.
-Make sure the whole pie is well-covered with several layers of plastic wrap to prevent freezer burn.
+Ensure the whole pie is well-covered with several layers of plastic wrap to prevent freezer burn.

 Freeze for up to 3 months.
 Reheat the pie on prepared baking sheets.